Virginia Museum of Fine Arts: Permanent collection

-In 2019, the Virginia Museum of Fine Art commissioned a large-scale monumental sculpture from artist Kehinde Wiley that was installed in front of the museum.
+In 2019, the Virginia Museum of Fine Arts commissioned a large-scale monumental sculpture from artist Kehinde Wiley that was installed in front of the museum.
 The work in bronze, which Wiley had titled Rumors of War, was modeled after one of Monument Avenue’s Confederate statues after he visited Richmond for a retrospective exhibition of his artwork held at the museum in 2016.